erudit/erudit-ps-documentation/docs/source/tagset/element-journal-id.rst

 | :ref:`element-journal-meta` | One or more time   |
 +------------------------------+-------------------+

-Contém o identificador único do periódico indexado em uma base de dados ou instituição publicadora.
+Have the unique id of the journal indexed and published by a publishing house.
 Minimamente, o acrônimo do periódico deve ser identificado por meio do valor ``publisher-id``.

-É obrigatório ter ao menos uma ocorrência de ``<journal-id>`` com o valor ``publisher-id`` no atributo ``@journal-id-type``.
-Nesta ocorrência deve ser identificado o acrônimo do periódico.
+It is mandatory to have at least one element journal ``<journal-id>`` with the value ``publisher-id`` in the attribute ``@journal-id-type``.
+In this occurency the id should be the journal identifier at Érudit.

 The allowed values for ``@journal-id-type`` are: